Laila Soliman

 Soliman does not have a theatre company but instead people join in her projects as collaborators.
+She was a part of the independent theater scene in Cairo that started in the 1990s, in which plays are produced and performed in private settings.
 She takes on various functions herself in support of her projects as required, including publicity, fundraising and set and costume design.

-Her works have been presented in Egypt, Syria, Lebanon and various countries in Europe.